 FTA: Third and last phrase (sentence)

 As mentioned before the second sentence ends with a half cadence (HC) in mm.51-52 and the last phrase of the first tonal area (FTA) is about to begin on the second beat of m.52.
-As the transition starts on the second beat of m.64 (see table 1) this last phrase is 13 measures long and is in fact very similar to the first sentence of the FTA (mm.13-25, fig.3).
-Again a 4+4+5 sentence and comparing mm.52-56 with mm.13-17 we see that they are almost the same.
+As the transition starts on the second beat of m.64 (see table 1) this last phrase is 12 measures long and is in fact similar to the first sentence of the FTA (mm.13-25, fig.3).
+This time a 4+4+4 phrase.
+Comparing mm.52-56 with mm.13-17 we see that they are almost the same.
 The only difference is in the bass (cello): it is one octave lower.
 Figure 8 shows a reduction of the third sentence.

-Figure 9 shows all variants of motive a in the first tonal area.
-In fact they can be grouped in three sets of motives.
+Figure 9 shows all motives in the first tonal area (FTA).
+The variants of motive a can be grouped in three sets of motives.
 Within each group there are only differences in articulation and minor variants in rhythm.
 The three sets are:

 - a1, a3, a7, a9